3 people dead and dozens injured after tornado ripped through a town in the Texas Panhandle - KTVZ

 The injured had “head injuries, collapsed lungs, broken legs, major lacerations—a little bit of everything,” Judice said.

-The aftermath left behind damaged homes and businesses, including the local fire department and EMS as well as multiple mobile homes, according to Dutcher.
+The aftermath left behind damaged homes and businesses in the town of some 8,000 residents, including the local fire department and EMS as well as multiple mobile homes, according to Dutcher.

 “Many of our trucks are pretty badly damaged,” the fire chief said.